 Hello, I’m Paul Taylor.
 Up until the age of 23, I was blissfully unaware of hair loss or the pain it can cause.
 Despite many male members of my extended family suffering from this condition, I had absolutely no idea about what was in store for me just around the corner.
 So I went through university and then embarked on my career just like anyone else.

-I left university with a B.Sc. honors degree in civil engineering and then joined the Royal Air Force (RAF) for pilot training.
-It was during this time that I first noticed my hairline beginning to recede.
+In 1988 I graduated from Loughborough university in the UK with a B.Sc. honors degree in civil engineering.
+I then joined the Royal Air Force (RAF) for pilot training.
+And it was during this time that I first noticed my hairline beginning to recede.

 enough, you can solve almost any problem...

 After I realized I was losing my hair back in 1989, it then rapidly progressed within just a couple of years.

 In the photos below, the left picture was taken in 1991 (age 25) when my hair had only just started thinning at the crown.
 Although I tried very hard to cover up my receding hairline, you can still see how quickly it receded away in just two years (see red arrow).
 My hair loss continued getting worse and worse from 1989 to 1996.
 Then I finally figured out how to stop it (photo on the right).

 I believe my qualifications and work experience gave me a unique

 perspective from which to view this problem.
 A perspective no doubt very different from that which dermatologists, trichologists, etc. learn as medical students, whereby they're only taught the established theory for hair loss, and instructed to use only conventional drug products and treatments that have FDA approval.

 All that studying I did developed a very analytical approach to problem solving.
 And that's how I eventually realized that skull expansion is the underlying reason behind this type of hair loss (androgenetic alopecia).